← Back to Home

 Part III — Biblical Mandela Effect Archive

-Many Christians report supernatural changes in their long-owned King James Version (KJV) Bibles — not newly purchased ones.
-These alterations have caused deep concern and renewed Bible study for thousands.
+Many Christians report perceived changes in long-owned King James Version (KJV) Bibles — not newly purchased ones.
+These observations have led to concern, reflection, and renewed study for many.

-A pastor who studied under Dr Jean Scott for thirty years has expressed grief over some of the changes.
+One pastor, who studied under Dr Jean Scott for thirty years, has expressed deep unease over some of the wording differences.

 Other Notable Changes in the KJV